Human Cognition in Machines: A Unified Perspective of World Models: Epistemic World Models

-In this section, we review World Models for Scientific Discovery through the lens of Cognitive Architecture Theory (CAT), emphasizing Human--AI Collaboration within multi-agent frameworks.
-As in previous sections, Sec.~\ref{sec6:video:representation} covers contributions to World Model representation (memory, language, perception), while Sec.~\ref{sec6:video:generation} examines generation and prediction.
+In this section, we review world models for Scientific Discovery through the lens of Cognitive Architecture Theory (CAT), emphasizing Human--AI Collaboration within multi-agent frameworks.
+As in previous sections, Sec.~\ref{sec6:video:representation} covers contributions to world model representation (memory, language, perception), while Sec.~\ref{sec6:video:generation} examines generation and prediction.
 The reviewed works are further subdivided according to the cognitive functions they emulate in their designs.
 Figure~\ref{fig:collab_architectures}(a) illustrates common multi-agent architectures, with (b) highlighting Global Workspace-like structures for shared domain knowledge.
 Table~\ref{tab:human_ai_collab} summarizes all works within the CAT framework.
+Sec.~\ref{sec:collab:trends} summarizes key trends and limitations of epistemic world models.